-32. The rules governing access to environmental data in Hungary are laid down by the statutory regulations below:
+42. The rules governing access to environmental data in Hungary are laid down by the statutory regulations below:

-Act LXIII of 1992 on the Protection of Personal Data and the Disclosure of Information of Public Interest (Data Protection Act), Act LIII of 1995 on the General Rules of the Protection of the Environment (Environment Act) and Government Decree No. 311/2005 (XII.
+43. Act CXII of 2011 on the Right of Informational Autonomy and the Freedom of Information (Information Act), Act LIII of 1995 on the General Rules of the Protection of the Environment (Environment Act) and Government Decree No. 311/2005 (XII.
 25) on public access to environmental information.

-33. The Data Protection Act provides a general framework for the management of public information.
-It classifies as “public information” all information which is held by any governmental or municipal bodies (or persons) or relates to the performance of their public functions, provided that it does not qualify as “personal data”.
+The Information Act provides a general framework for the management of public information.
+It classifies as “public information” all information which is held by any governmental or municipal bodies (or persons) or relates to the performance, or created in relation of their public functions, provided that it does not qualify as “personal data”.
 Any person may request the disclosure of public information, without having to state an interest.
 The data requested must be provided in a comprehensible manner and, unless it involves excessive costs, in the form requested.
 The request must be fulfilled as soon as possible but in any case within 15 days.
-A refusal, with its reasons, must be provided in writing or electronic form within eight days of receipt.
+A refusal, with its reasons and information on the options of rightful legal redress made available by the Information Act must be provided to the requesting party in writing or electronic form within eight days of receipt.

+As per the Information Act, all data deemed public must be made available for all, without the need for identification, on an internet page, in digital form, in a printable and copyable manner even in parts without the risk of data loss and distortion, that is free of charge in regards of introspection, download, print, copy and web transfer.
+The cognizance of data deemed public cannot be tied to mandatory identification.

-Copies may be requested of the relevant document (or parts thereof) and the fees imposed cannot exceed the cost of copying.
+Copies may be requested of the relevant document (or parts thereof) with no regards to its method of storage and the fees imposed, by the public administrative body cannot exceed the cost of copying.

-34. Particular rules concerning environmental information are specified by the Environment Act and Government Decree No. 311/2005 (XII.
-25).
-The Environment Act univocally qualifies “environmental information” as data of public interest and declares that any person has a right to access to such information.
-The scope of “environmental information” is determined by Government Decree No. 311/2005 (XII.
-25), in conformity with the respective definition in Article 2 of the Convention.
+44. The Environment Protection Act unequivocally decrees that environmental data is to be considered public information.
+It prescribes, that everyone has the right to gain knowledge of environmental information – it being public information.

 The Environment Act requires public bodies (be it governmental agencies, municipalities, or any persons or organizations performing a public service or any function relating to the environment) to provide, upon request, access to environmental information held by them or to publish certain environmental information on a systematic basis.
-The type and range of documents to be published – electronically or otherwise – are defined by Government Decree No. 311/2005 (XII.
-25).

-In addition to the above, the environmental, nature conservation and water management authorities publish their legally binding decisions on their websites which are freely accessible.

-35. Government Decree 311/2005 (XII.
+45. Government Decree 311/2005 (XII.
 25) defines the scope of environmental information and the scope of documents containing environmental information which the given authority is obliged to disclose electronically or otherwise.
+The list mentioned therein fully covers the criteria of environmental information mentioned in Article 2. of the Treaty.

 Environmental information is deemed to be any information, data which relates to: